-All benefits are limited to Covered Services that are Medically Necessary and set forth in the Benefits Booklet.
+All benefits, including travel and lodging reimbursement, are limited to Covered Services that are Medically Necessary and set forth in the EOC.
 KFHPWA may review a Member's medical records for the purpose of verifying delivery and coverage of services and items.
 Based on a prospective, concurrent or retrospective review, KFHPWA may deny coverage if, in its determination, such services are not Medically Necessary.
-Such determination shall be based on established clinical criteria.
+Such determination shall be based on established clinical criteria and may require Preauthorization.